 This post is a contribution to the 10th annual Blogging for LGBTQ Families Day.

-One year ago today I started a private Facebook support group for Mom’s of LGBTQ kids.
+In 2014 I started a private Facebook support group for Moms of LGBTQ kids.

 The group is set up so only members can see who is in the group and what is posted there.

 I created the space for open minded Christian moms who have LGBTQ kids and want to develop and maintain healthy, loving, authentic relationships with their LGBTQ kids.
 The name of the group is Serendipitydodah for Moms.
 It is my hope that those who join the group will discover something unexpected there … some piece of information – a friend or two – some helpful resources – a different perspective – love and grace – a new way – or something I can’t even imagine that will be helpful and hopeful in their quest to love their kids well.

 If that happens … that’s a serendipitydodah moment!

-During the last year the group has grown to more than 450 members.
 We do a lot of things in the group to help us learn and grow together but one thing that is very popular are our special guest events.
 Each month we add a special guest to the group for 2 or 3 days.
 The guest answers questions and shares information and ideas they believe will be helpful to the members of our group.

 In the last year our guests have included John Pavlovitz, Richard James, Jim Palmer, Bill Prickett, John Shore, Tim Rymel, John Smid, Michael Bussee, David Gushee, Ken Wilson, Emily Swan, Lisa Salazar, Natasha Magness, Ben Moberg, Missa Borah, Brian G Murphy, Fr.
 Shannon T. L. Kearns, Matthew Vines, Caleb Woods, Danielle McClure.